Mercer Caverns

 Description

 Mercer Caverns was named after its discoverer, the gold prospector Walter J. Mercer.
 On a hot summer day, when resting in the shade under some bay trees near a limestone rock he felt a current of cool air.
-He saw dry grass around a small hole - about the size of his fist - where he felt a strong draft of cool air.
+He saw dry grass around a small hole—about the size of his fist—where he felt a strong draft of cool air.
 A small rock he dropped into the hole was falling for a long time.
 So he went to a mining camp and came back with tools to enlarge the opening, a rope and some candles.

 The first exploration was rather short, as the sound of falling dirt and rock at the entrance made him fear, the entrance could collapse again.
 But he visited a room which is now called the Gothic Chamber.
 It had masses of tree roots, which hang in clusters from ceiling to floor, which he interpreted as the decaying timbers of a lost mine.
 He also found some human bones, obviously bones of dead miners.
 He named the cave New Calaveras Cave, as calaveras is the Spanish word for skull.

 Excavations revealed six humans, four adults, one child, and one infant.
-The cave was first known to an native Indian Tribe called the Yokuts, who used it as a mortuary cave.
+The cave was first known to a native Indian Tribe called the Yokuts, who used it as a mortuary cave.
 They brought the bodies to the opening and let them roll down inside.
 They were hunters and moved their camp to follow the game, the cave was forgotten and the entrance filled with leaves and rocks.

 The cave was opened to the public immediately after its discovery and a little work on securing the entrance.
 The guest books, signed by paying customers, date back to September 1885.
 Mr. Mercer and Mr. E. E. Floyd, the teacher at the one-room school in Murphys, explored the cave and named the formations.
 They wrote a booklet called The New Calaveras Cave, between 1885 and 1886, which was published in 1887 by Bacon Company.
-During this early years, Mr. Mercer and his workmen installed wooden ladders with railings.
+During these early years, Mr. Mercer and his workmen installed wooden ladders with railings.
 Torches, oil lamps, and candles provided illumination.
 In 1901 electric light was installed, and in 1910 the ladders were replaced by stairs.

-In 1965, when the cave was purchased by Burke Malcom and Bruce Prather, they immediatley closed the cave for renovation for some months.
-Finally the 1910 stairways were replaced and the paths redone, the tour became much easier and safer.
+In 1965, when the cave was purchased by Burke Malcom and Bruce Prather, they immediately closed the cave for renovation for some months.
+Finally, the 1910 stairways were replaced and the paths redone, the tour became much easier and safer.
 Continuous work at the cave included a new light system in 1972, the replacement of all wooden support beams in 1981, and the reopening of the exit in 1982.